 Here are some of the most common mistakes people make when they buy translations online.
 And how to avoid them.

 How can you tell if you’re getting professional translation services online?
 How do you know who you’re dealing with?

 There are simple ways to check this.
 Make sure that the vendor has a consistent online presence.
 Look for a well-written website, with client testimonials.
 Check sites such as LinkedIn.
 Is the translation provider connected to other professionals?
-Are they members of professional organisations, like the MET or the CIoL?
+Are they members of professional organisations, like the Institute of Translation and Interpreting or the Chartered Institute of Linguists?
 Do they write a blog?
 Is the blog a good source of information about their specialisations?
 This is easy information to find out.
 It’ll give you a good idea of who you are dealing with and whether they are serious professionals.

 Want more information about how to find a translator?
-There is a whole section about it in this article by Gwen about How to Get a Translation.
+There is a whole section about it in this article by Gwen about How to Get a Translation – Complete Customer Guide.

 Quality control in professional translation services online

 It’s also worth asking questions about quality control.
 That way you can make sure the person you’re going to work with will be careful with your text.
 Ask if the professional translation services you are buying include proofreading.
 Ask what other quality control systems the translator uses.Avoid these mistakes when you buy professional #translation services Click To Tweet

 Depending on the type of text, a translation and proofreading package might be a good idea.
 It means a second professional checks the final product.
 We’d always recommend proofreading if your text is for publication.
 There are different services available for different types of projects.
 For instance, when Gwen and I work as a team, we combine our different specialist fields.
 This means we can help you with all sorts of projects.
 We can organise translation, proofreading, transcreation and copywriting.
 So, you don’t have to worry.

 Professional translators have university-level qualifications, like the CIoL post-graduate diploma in translation.